Respect and Consideration for Human Rights

 We also offer internships (work experience workshop) every year separate to our recruitment activities.
 The aim of these internships is to provide support to university and graduate school students in forming their careers.
 We provide opportunities to deepen knowledge about the business of trading companies and about working in a trading company.

 ITOCHU recruits employees chiefly on the basis of their personal character.
-We recruit employees fairly and impartially without concern for their age, gender, nationality or otherwise.
+We recruit employees fairly and impartially without concern for their race, gender (including sexual minorities such as LGBTQs), religion, nationality, age or otherwise.
 We have provided human rights education with lecturers from the Tokyo Metropolitan Human Rights Promotion Center and have also reflected that content in our interviewer education.
 We have also established a watchdog system in which employees are selected and notified to serve as watchdogs to establish a fair recruitment screening system.

 Training Programs

 We raise awareness about the relationship between our corporate activities and human rights in our various internal training programs.
 We develop the mind to respect human rights that should be possessed as an ITOCHU person in our new employee training.
-For example, we hold training to acquire consideration for nationality, age and gender (including sexual minorities such as LGBTs) from the basic concept of human rights and points of concern.
+For example, we hold training to acquire consideration for race, gender (including sexual minorities such as LGBTQs), religion, nationality and age from the basic concept of human rights and points of concern.
 We raise the problem of sexual harassment (including discriminatory behavior and harassment toward sexual orientation and gender identity) and abuse of authority in internal training aimed at organizational heads.
 We provide education and instruction for measures when harassment has actually occurred and when we have received reports of such.
 We strive to create an environment that does not allow harassment on a daily basis.
 Through these initiatives, we are aiming for a thorough understanding toward human rights.
 We are also striving to raise awareness in various regions by looking at consideration for human rights in our supply chain in pre-overseas assignment training.
-There were 1,027 participants in our human rights training in FYE 2021.
+There were 1,402 participants in our human rights training in FYE 2024.

 Sustainability Seminars